Francisstx/FreshTrace/README.md

 - `register-producer`: Register a new producer
 - `verify-producer`: Verify producer (owner only)
 - `create-batch`: Create new product batch
+- `add-quality-certification`: Add new quality certification
+- `verify-quality-certification`: Verify certification (owner only)
+- `assign-certification-to-batch`: Link certification to batch
 - `add-batch-event`: Add tracking event to batch
 - `record-sensor-data`: Record IoT sensor readings for a batch
 - `update-batch-status`: Update batch status